vectorgrp/sil-kit-fmu-importer/README.md

 The FMU Importer exposes an FMU's variables as DataPublisher and DataSubscriber services to other SIL Kit simulation participants.
 By default, the variable's name is used as the topic name by the SIL Kit service.
-The FMU Importer maps the different kinds of variable types as follows:
+The FMU Importer will always map the different kinds of variable types as follows:
 | Variable Type         | Created Service |
 |-----------------------|-----------------|
 | Input                 | DataSubscriber  |